-For this review, we tested the two-person version of the 2019 Dagger, but Nemo also offers a three-person model.
+For this review, we tested the two-person version Dagger, but Nemo also offers a three-person model.
 The design remains largely the same, although the floor expands 20 inches to fit another pad, and weight and price go up by 7 ounces and $100 respectively.
 In some cases, we recommend sizing up to make the interior more livable—such as purchasing the Nemo Hornet 2P for one backpacker—but the Dagger’s accommodating shape means that we’d only select the 3P if we were planning to add a third person.
 As we’ve found, the 2P is completely fine for two adults and a medium-sized dog.

 What We Like

 - The kind of backpacking tent we love: light, spacious, and easy to set up and take down.

 - Interior comfort is fantastic—there’s sufficient room side-to-side and length-wise for two people to comfortably sleep.